vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 [ACL (Anti-Corruption layer)](https://docs.microsoft.com/en-us/azure/architecture/patterns/anti-corruption-layer) is also a concept from DDD, and it help us to communicate with other systems or sub-systems which obviously are outside of our domain model, such as legacy or external systems, keeping our domain consistent and avoiding the domain becomes [anemic](https://martinfowler.com/bliki/AnemicDomainModel.html).
 So, basically this layer translates our domain requests as the other system requires them and translates the response from the external system back in terms of our domain, keeping our domain isolated from other systems and consistent.
 So, to make it happen, we're just using an [Adapter](https://en.wikipedia.org/wiki/Adapter_pattern) and a Translator/Mapper and that's it (you will need an adapter per sub-system/external-system) also, you might need a Facade if you interact with many systems to encapsulate those complexity there and keep simple the communication from the domain perspective.

-Let's take a look at our Adapter (don't worry about  `_httpInvoker` object, we're going to explain it later)
+Let's take a look at our Adapter:

 ```c#
 public class PaymentServiceAdapter : IPaymentServiceAdapter